In the summer of 1965, Walt and Laura Bishop (Bill Murray

 Horrified, Captain Sharp scrambles for a solution.
 He knows Sam and Suzy are only being elusive because they expect to be separated again once they are found.
 He asks Social Services if Sam could be allowed to stay with him on the island, so as to be near Suzy, but the representative initially refuses because Sharp is not married.
 However, Suzy's parents, both lawyers, assure that there is no legal reason that should prevent the arrangement.
 Frantic, Sharp climbs to the roof, where Sam and Suzy are huddled by the steeple in pouring rain and raging wind.
 They are preparing to jump into the flood below, but Sharp pleads with Sam to consider the offer of a new home on the island.
-Sam consents, but before the three can climb down to safety, the steeple is struck by lightning and severed, leaving the three dangling precariously over the raging waters.
-Miraculously, they survive by hanging on to each other as they dangle from the church eaves.
+Sam consents, but before the three can climb down to safety, the steeple is struck by lightning and severed, leaving Sharp, Sam, and Suzy dangling precariously over the raging waters.
+Miraculously, they survive by hanging on to each other from the church eaves.

 Some time later, Suzy is safe at home again.
 Sam makes daily visits to her house, though it is unclear whether Suzy's parents permit this, since Sam enters and leaves through an upstairs window.
 He lives happily with Captain Sharp, who is grooming him to be a future member of island police.
 Things at Camp Ivanhoe are looking up.
-Scoutmaster Ward has his job back, is in a relationship with the pretty switchboard operator from the police station, and is welcoming new recruits into Troop 55.
+Scoutmaster Ward has his job back, is in a relationship with the pretty switchboard operator from the post office, and is welcoming new recruits into Troop 55.

 The film closes with a close-up of a painting Sam has done of the cove where he and Suzy stayed during their adventure.
 While they camped there, they decided they did not like the name of the island and planned to think up a new one.
 We do not see the name they chose until Sam's painting reveals it: Moonrise Kingdom, spelled out with rocks on the beach of the cove.